adamedx/autographps-sdk/README.md

 ## Reference

 The full list of cmdlets in this module is given below; note that `Invoke-GraphRequest` may be used not just for reading from the Graph, but also for write operations.
-Use `Connect-GraphApi` to request additional permissions as described in the [Graph permissions documentation](https://developer.microsoft.com/en-us/graph/docs/concepts/permissions_reference).
-Additional cmdlets will be added to this module as development matures.
+Use `Connect-GraphApi` to request additional permissions as described in the [Graph permissions documentation](https://docs.microsoft.com/en-us/graph/permissions-reference).

 | Cmdlet (alias)                       | Description                                                                                                                                             |
 |--------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------|